Lord Soth: Reception

 Lord Soth appeared on the 2018 Screen Rant top list at #12 on "Dungeons & Dragons: The 15 Most Powerful Villains, Ranked", and Scott Baird highlighted that "Lord Soth was a death knight from the Dragonlance setting, who later became one of the Darklords of Ravenloft, before returning to his homeland."

 Other media

 Video games

-Lord Soth was the primary antagonist in Death Knights of Krynn.
+Lord Soth was the main antagonist in Death Knights of Krynn.
 In a review of the game in Computer Gaming World, Soth is described as a "necrophiliac" who enjoys nothing as much as "animating some hapless corpse and sending it out to wreak grave consequences on the world."

 Lord Soth also appears as a non-playable character in the video game Iron & Blood: Warriors of Ravenloft.